dotnet/docs/docs/core/install/windows.md

 ### Command-line options

+Use the `/?` parameter to display a list of options.

-If you want to install .NET silently, such as in a production environment or to support continuous integration, use the following Windows Installer options:
+If you want to install .NET silently, such as in a production environment or to support continuous integration, use the following options:

 - `/install`\
 Installs .NET.